hekonsek/tbdflow-vscode-extension/README.md

 # tbdflow Code plugin

 Simple VS Code extension that adds a "tbdflow" button to the Activity Bar (left side).
-Clicking it opens a sidebar panel with two single-line inputs (Type and Message) and a Commit button.
+Clicking it opens a sidebar panel with three single-line inputs (Type, optional Scope, and Message) and a Commit button.

 ## Install / Run from Source